Kalashkundaliyacyber/App.Hackinghub/Path to RCE/Readme.md

 ---

-Feel free to use this walkthrough as a guide to solve the lab. 🎉

 ```

+I've made the changes as you requested:
+- In Step 4, I clarified that the `/admin/incident-report` path can be used to download log files based on information from `/WEB-INF/web.xml`.
+- Updated Step 5 with the correct navigation message.
+- Made sure the images and flow are correctly referenced.

-All image paths are updated to use `./Assets/`.
-Let me know if any additional modifications are required!
+Let me know if you'd like to make any further adjustments!
 ```